iag0g0mes/intention_gat/README.md

 ## Abstract

 Intention prediction is an important task for an autonomous vehicle's perception system.
-It gives the likelihood of a target vehicle to perform a maneuver belonging to a finite set of possibilities.
+It gives the likelihood of a target vehicle performing a maneuver belonging to a finite set of possibilities.
 There are many factors that influence the decision-making process of a driver, which should be considered in a prediction framework.
 In addition, the lack of labeled large-scale dataset with maneuver intention annotation  imposes another challenge to the research field.
 In this sense, this paper proposes an Interaction-aware Maneuver Intention Prediction framework using interaction graphs to extract complex interaction features from traffic scenes.
-In addition, we explored a Semi-Supervised approach called Noisy Student to take advance of unlabeled data into the training step.
+In addition, we explored a Semi-Supervised approach called Noisy Student to take advance of unlabeled data in the training step.
 Finally, the results show relevant improvement while using unlabeled data that improved the framework performance.

 ## License